voxeet/comms-sdk-unreal/docs/docs/blueprints/functions.md

 ## Dolby.io Get Token From URL

-Gets a Dolby.io client access token.
+Gets a Dolby.io client access token from a URL.

 For convenience during early development and prototyping, this function is provided to acquire a client access token directly from the game.